Should You Shave Your Pet For Summer?

 Square cuts are a growing global trend.
 Source: Express UK

 - Go to the groomer.
-Your dog may get nervous about his haircut, and professional groomers are more equipped to deal with the skittish pet.
+Your dog may get nervous about their haircut, and professional groomers are more equipped to deal with the skittish pet.

 - Leave at least an inch of fur.
 Closer crops can lead to ingrown hairs, sunburns, and even skin cancer.